dixt3r/Eclipse/README.md

 Eclipse is a customizable theme for Powercord.

 You can customize:
-- accent colors (read colors.txt for RGB codes)
+- accent colors (read colors.txt for recommended RGB codes)